 2. PRAC funds.
-The PRAC contract authority is determined by multiplying the number of units for residents with disabilities in an independent living project or the number of residents with disabilities in a group home by the appropriate operating cost standard and then multiplying the result by 12 (months).
+The PRAC contract authority is determined by multiplying the number of units for residents with disabilities in an independent living project or the number of residents with disabilities in a group home by the appropriate operating cost standard.
 The PRAC budget authority is determined by multiplying the PRAC contract authority by 5 (years).
 The operating cost standards will be published by Notice.